rocketlabdelta/rocketlabdelta.com/_posts/2020-06-09-making-time.md

 I'll reassess in a few weeks but it's been working well for me so far.

+*UPDATE 2020-08-18* I have stopped using Beeminder for tracking my recreation time.
+I ended up stressing out about it thus diminishing its utility.
+For the foreseeable future, I will be juggling lots of things around the house that are more important than fulfilling a quota of hours for recreation.

 ---

 I know there's a lot of unrest in the world right now.